 Girls and boys are a similar size and shape up until puberty, taking part in the same activities inside and outside of the classroom.
-We also know that our brains aren't so different either, and are largely shaped by our experiences, rather than the sex we are born.
+We also know that our brains aren't so different either, and are behaviours are largely shaped by our experiences, not the sex we are born.

 Dr. Gina Rippon